hyperstack-org/hyperstack/DOCS.md

   param :anything
   step { do_something }
 end

+#to invoke from anywhere
+SimpleOperation.run(anything: :something)
+.then { success }
+.fail { fail }
 ```

+Hyperloop's Isomorphic Operations span the client and server divide automagically.
+Operations can run on the client, the server, and traverse between the two.

 This goal of this documentation is to outline Hyperloop's Operations classes and provides enough information and examples to show how to implement Operations in an application.

-### What do Operations do?
+### Operations have three functions

 Operations are packaged as one neat package but perform three different functions:

-1. Operations encapsulate business logic
+1. Operations encapsulate business logic into a series of steps
-2. They can dispatch messages (either on the client or between the client and server)
+2. Operations can dispatch messages (either on the client or between the client and server)
-3. They can be used to replace boiler-plate APIs through a bi-directional RPC mechanism
+3. Operations can be used to replace boiler-plate APIs through a bi-directional RPC mechanism

-> The design of Hyperloop's Operations have been inspired by three concepts: [Trailblazer Operations](http://trailblazer.to/gems/operation/2.0/) (for encapsulating business logic in `steps`), the [Flux pattern](https://facebook.github.io/flux/) (for dispatchers and receivers), and the [Mutation Gem](https://github.com/cypriss/mutations) (for validating params).

-Hyperloop's Isomorphic Operations span the client and server divide automagically.
-Operations can run on the client, the server, and traverse between the two.

-Operations have the following capabilities:

-+ Can easily be chained because they always return promises
-+ declare both their parameters and what they will dispatch
-+ Parameters can be validated and type checked
-+ Can run remotely on the server
-+ Can be dispatched from the server to all authorized clients.
-+ Can hold their own state data when appropriate
-+ Operations also serves as the bridge between client and server
-+ An operation can run on the client or the server and can be invoked remotely.

-> **Use Operations as you choose**.
-This architecture is descriptive but not prescriptive.
-Depending on the needs of your application and your overall thoughts on architecture, you may need a little or a lot of the functionality provided by Operations.
-If you chose, you could keep all your business logic in your Models, Stores or Components - we suggest that it is better application design not to do this, but the choice is yours.
+**Important to understand:** There is no requirement to use all three functions.
+Use only the functionality your application requires.

 ## Operations encapsulate business logic